 Mazzanti produced at a .387/.483/.547 clip in just 22 games in Serie A1 in 2005.
 In 2006, he slipped to .244/.333/.360 in 48 contests.
 That year, he was with Italy for the 2006 Intercontinental Cup, he batted .273/.429/.424 and tied for the team lead with 9 RBI.
 He again struggled defensively, with a .810 fielding percentage at the hot corner.
 He played a couple games at first, flipping positions with Alex Liddi, who had followed Mazzanti to the Mariners farm system.
 Mazzanti tied for 4th in the Cup in RBI, even with Frederich Cepeda, Yung-Chi Chen, Ivanon Coffie, Gino Lollio and Ariel Pestano.

 Mazzanti became a star in Serie A1 in 2007.
 He hit .345/.472/.592 for Nettuno.
 He was second to Maximiliano De Biase in average, led in OBP, led in slugging, led in OPS by 87 points over the runner-up, led in doubles (18) and tied for 5th in home runs (5).
 Mazzanti was honored as the top Italian hitter by claiming the Max Ott Award for 2007.
 In voting at www.baseball.it, he won the nod as the All-Star third baseman as well.
+He capped the awards by winning MVP.
 He kept it up in the 2007 European Championship, hitting .522/.593/.696 and leading the Italian team in average, OBP and slugging and tying Laidel Chapellí for the most runs (7).
 He again played first when Liddi was at third and third base when Liddi manned first.

 Mazzanti remained with Italy for the 2007 Baseball World Cup and batted .095/.174/.143 as one of two Italian starters to perform very poorly; Chapellí was his rival for the team's big disappointment at the plate.